ToniMacaroni/SaberFactoryLegacy/README.md

 Everything is built around customization.
 Change the shape, shaders, material properties, textures and more of the parts.

-*This mod doesn't have anything to do with the Custom Sabers mod and will not load .saber files*
+*This mod doesn't have anything to do with the Custom Sabers mod*
 *If you want to create your own parts refer to the "How do I create parts" note*
 *You can still install both mods and toggle Saber Factory in the settings to use Custom Sabers*